-Dress Code (Please refer to page 24-27)
+Dress Code (Please refer to page 25-28)

-Students should be in full school uniform at all times.
+Students should always be in full school uniform.
 Special consideration may be given for students with particular conditions.
 This will be discussed and agreed with the SENDCo and Senior Assistant Headteachers or Headteacher.